duwi2024/duwi-smarthome-sdk/README.md

-Sure, here is a continuation and completion of your README in English.

 ## Installation

 First, you need to make sure you have the SDK installed in your environment.
 You can do this by running: